vppillai/h3Docs/system/wifiprov/docs/usage.md

 ##  HTTP

 ### Webpage using HTTP

 MHC configuration menu for HTTP (unsecure):
 ![](./images/SYS_Wi-Fi_Provision_MHC_diagram_2.png)

 - Enable Check box "HTTP" to include Wi-Fi provisioning using webpage.
 - press "Yes"for components inclusion pop-up.
-- When user enable "HTTP" checkbox, defualt wi-f provising method(unsecure) enable with port number 80.
+- When user enable "HTTP" checkbox only, defualt wi-f provising method enable with port number 80.
+- After making configuration changes, generate the code.
+- Compile the project and load the image into device.

 Follow below steps to provisioning the device using HTTP:
-- Start PIC32MZW1 device in AP mode.
+- Start PIC32MZW1 device in AP mode (Configure Wi-Fi Service "Device Mode" as "AP").
 - Connect Laptop or mobile phone to PIC32MZW1 AP device.
 - Open the browser and enter the PIC32MZW1 AP IP address(example: http://192.168.1.1/).